-Technical skills students enhance during the HVAC/R Program include diagnostic meters, EPA 608 & 410-A Certifications, sheet metal fabrication, basic circuitry, reading and drawing electrical schematics, electrical circuits along with the installation, maintenance and troubleshooting of heating, ventilation, air conditioning, and refrigeration systems.
+Technical skills students master during the HVAC/R Program include diagnostic meters, basic circuitry, reading and drawing electrical schematics, electrical circuits along with the installation, maintenance and troubleshooting of heating, ventilation, air conditioning, and refrigeration systems.

-Technical skills students enhance during the Skilled Welder program includes the skill of striking an arc and carrying acceptable beads.
-Application of these skills will be utilized as the student gains proficiency in the five main joint designs (butt, Iap, T, edge, corner) and four main weld positions (flat, horizontal, vertical, and overhead).
-A clear understanding of equipment operation and the related settings associated with each process is necessary to meet the process requirements.
+Technical skills students master during the Skilled Welder program include the skill of striking an arc and carrying acceptable beads.
+Application of these skills will be utilized as the student gains proficiency in the five main joint designs (butt, lap, T, edge, corner) and four main weld positions (flat, horizontal, vertical, and overhead).
+A clear understanding of equipment operation and the related settings associated with each process is a must to meet the process requirements.
 Rounding out the learning experience is technical knowledge including the anatomy of a sound weld and the ability to read related technical data.

-Regardless of the technical field, a student may choose basic knowledge and skills are essential for supporting long term success.
+Regardless of the technical field chosen basic knowledge and skills are essential for supporting long term success.
 All students begin ETI's programs with basic safety and construction math skills.
-With an industry-wide emphasis on safety and an expectation of several fundamentals, the material covered in this initial module provides each student with the tools to meet those expectations.
+With an industry wide emphasis- on safety and an expectation of several basic fundamentals, the material covered in this initial module provides each student with the tools to meet those expectations.
 Successfully completing this material gives students the knowledge and confidence to continue their path of success.